Andrew-O39/expense_vista/README.md

 •Adding machine learning support for automated expense categorization.
 •Enabling users to share budgets with family or teams.
 •Improving mobile responsiveness for better usability on smaller screens.
-•Planned: Provide summaries of spending by category and time period to improve financial awareness.

 ## License